-I know these might be a little vague, but don’t worry, I’ll go over all of them with a bit more detail now:
+We know these might be a little vague, but don’t worry, we’ll go over all of them with a bit more detail now:

 Who’s got the time?

-Now I don’t know about you, but I am not a very patient person.
-Especially with cleaning, I really just want to finish everything as soon as possible.
-Basically, I’m obsessed with efficiency.
-So, my problem with a lot of other silver cleaners is that they take ages to work.
-For cream and liquid polishes, you have wait for them to soak, or set up a safe environment to work in.
+Now we don’t know about you, but most people aren’t very patient.
+Especially with cleaning, we really just want to finish everything as soon as possible.
+Basically, we’re obsessed with efficiency.
+So, our problem with a lot of other silver cleaners is that they take ages to work.
+For cream and liquid polishes, you have to wait for them to soak, or set up a safe environment to work in.
 Not to mention the extra clean-up time if they’re toxic.

-One of the biggest reasons I’ve stuck with a polishing cloth for more than just cleaning and polishing metal, is that it just does the job so much faster than any other method.
-There are no extra supplies needed, and no clean-up afterwards.
-With just one tool that takes care of almost any surface in my home, cleaning seems to go by in half the time.
+One of the biggest reasons we’ve stuck with a polishing cloth for more than just cleaning and polishing metal, is that it just does the job so much faster than any other method.
+There are no extra supplies needed, and no clean-up afterward.
+With just one tool that takes care of almost any surface in our home, cleaning seems to go by in half the time.

 Budgeting is your best friend

 Disposing of them safely after use can mean a trip to a toxic waste facility, or risking dumping toxic chemicals into the environment.
-Not to mention the single use aspect to liquid polishes.
+Not to mention the single-use aspect of liquid polishes.
 Depending on the polisher quality, liquid polishers can have more costs than benefits.
-Like I said earlier, a single silver polishing cloth can do as much cleaning as a gallon of metal polish for a fraction of the cost to both your wallet and the planet.
+Like we said earlier, a single silver polishing cloth can do as much cleaning as a gallon of metal polish for a fraction of the cost to both your wallet and the planet.

 How to choose the best silver cloth

 There’s a lot that goes into making a good silver polishing cloth and looking at the factors we went over above is a good guide to follow when picking one out.
 Ideally, the best silver polishing cloth is both long-lasting and affordable.
-To give you a great place to start; a personal favorite of mine is the Sliver Polish Cloth (9″ x 11″) exclusively from Champion Supplies.
+To give you a great place to start; a personal favorite of ours is the Sliver Polish Cloth exclusively from Champion Supplies.

 How to polish metal